GE faces potential enforcement action over long-discontinued insurance business - The Boston Globe

 North American Life & Health stopped writing new policies in 2006, but by that point had reinsured about 300,000 long-term care policies.

-The company’s then-chief financial officer, Jamie Miller, disclosed on an earnings call in 2018 that the SEC was investigating the process that led to that insurance reserve increase and the one-time charge, as well as revenue recognition and controls for long-term contracts.
+The company’s then-chief financial officer, Jamie Miller, disclosed on an earnings call later that January that the SEC was investigating the process that led to that insurance reserve increase and the one-time charge, as well as revenue recognition and internal controls for long-term contracts.

 Advertisement